acronymguesser/mighty_python_looper/README.md

 - `play_from` indicates the loop cycle *within the WAV file* from where the audio section will be extracted
 - `play_at` indicates the first session loop where the audio section is played
-- `play_duration` indicates how many loop cycles the playback will last
+- `play_times` indicates how many loop cycles the playback will last

 ### RecordLoopPlaybackDefinition ###